Glow in the dark glass jars

 2. Let the paint dry and then 'charge' up under a bright light., or even better, charge them up in sunlight.

+You will find Rust-Oleum glow in the dark paint at your local Builders Warehouse.
 Rust-Oleum Specialty Glow In The Dark glows for up to 2 hours.
 Apply to wood, metal, plaster, masonry or unglazed ceramic.
 Washes with soap and water.